MicrosoftDocs/entra-docs/docs/includes/governance/governance-workday-to-active-directory.md

 #### Below are some example attribute mappings between Workday and Active Directory, with some common expressions

 * The expression that maps to the *parentDistinguishedName* attribute is used to provision a user to different OUs based on one or more Workday source attributes.
-This example here places users in different OUs based on what city they are in.
+This example here places users in different OUs based on what city they're in.

 * The *userPrincipalName* attribute in Active Directory is generated using the de-duplication function [SelectUniqueValue](~/identity/app-provisioning/functions-for-customizing-application-data.md#selectuniquevalue) that checks for existence of a generated value in the target AD domain and only sets it if it's unique.